tencentyun/intlcloud-documents/product/网络/私有网络2018-09-13/购买指南/计费概述_intl.md

 **Daily peak billing example:**
-If the peering connection initiator is in Shanghai and the recipient is in Guangzhou, the outbound bandwidth peak of the day is 20Mbps and the inbound bandwidth peak of the day is 30Mbps, then the fees for the day is: 30 * 1.98 = USD59.4, which should be paid by the initiator.
+If the peering connection initiator is in Shanghai and the recipient is in Guangzhou, the outbound bandwidth peak of the day is 20Mbps and the inbound bandwidth peak of the day is 30Mbps, then the fees for the day is: 30 * 1.98 = USD 59.4, which should be paid by the initiator.

  <span id="yue95"> </span>